compujuckel/assettoserver-docs/patreon-docs/plugins/PatreonReservedSlotsPlugin.md

 ---

 # PatreonReservedSlotsPlugin
 Plugin to reserve car models and slots for "reserved" players.
-Only players with SteamIDs listed in the configured GUID list files will be allowed to join on these slots.
+Only players with SteamIDs listed in the configured user groups will be allowed to join on these slots.
+It is possible to sync user groups from AssettoServer Hub, see [here](/patreon-docs/assettoserver-hub/#how-to-sync-user-groups-from-the-hub-to-your-game-servers).

 ## Configuration
 Enable the plugin in `extra_cfg.yml`